Liberal democratic constitutions with references to socialism: Bangladesh

-On 4 November 1972, the resolution of the Constituent Assembly of Bangladesh, dominated by the Bangladesh Awami League (AL), stated: "We promise that the ideology which inspired our freedom fighters and heroic martyrs to sacrifice their lives, viz., nationalism, socialism, democracy and secularism, these ideals shall be the main features of our Constitution".
+On 4 November 1972, the resolution of the Constituent Assembly of Bangladesh, dominated by the Bangladesh Awami League (BAL), stated: "We promise that the ideology which inspired our freedom fighters and heroic martyrs to sacrifice their lives, viz., nationalism, socialism, democracy and secularism, these ideals shall be the main features of our Constitution".
 In another nod to socialism, it went on to state: "We further promise that the main objectives of our nation shall be to establish by democratic methods a socialist society free from exploitation of any kind which will ensure for every citizen the rule of law, basic human rights and political, economic and social equality, liberty and justice".
 Several socialist principles exist throughout the document.
 Article 19 provides for equality of opportunities as well as the eradication of inequalities.
 Article 20 provides that for every able bodied citizen work is a right, a duty and an honour while Article 20 states "from everyone according to his capacity and to everyone according to his work".
 Having been removed in later amendments, the original constitution stated: "A socialist economic system shall be established with a view to ensuring the attainment of a just and egalitarian society, free from exploitation of man by man. [...]
 The people shall own or control the instruments and means of production and distribution, and with this end in view ownership shall assume the following forms (a) state ownership, (b) cooperative ownership, and (c) private ownership".

 The AL's original aim was to establish socialism.
 On 25 January 1975, the AL led by Bangladeshi president Sheikh Mujibur Rahman instituted a one-party system led by the Bangladesh Worker-Peasant's People's League.
 Rahman referred to it as the start of the Second Revolution to bring about "the democracy of the exploiting masses".
 Having instituted a one-party socialist state, the government went on to nationalize the media and create a people's militia.
 The president was killed in a coup d'état on 15 August 1975.
 Military strongman Ziaur Rahman amended the constitution and dropped the terms socialism and socialist from the document.
 During the years of military rule of Rahman (1975–1981) and Hussain Muhammad Ershad (1982–1990), state enterprises were dismantled, state subsidies withdrawn and trade liberalization and exports promoted.
 Contemporary Bangladesh has among the most liberalized economies of South Asia.
 The term socialism and socialist were reintroduced in 2011 to make the constitution more in line with the original document.
 However, the meaning of socialism has changed, with AL's new leader Sheikh Hasina noting that socialism was a failed system in 1991.